 MariaDB is a binary drop in replacement for MySQL

 For all practical purposes, MariaDB is a binary drop in replacement of the same MySQL version (for example MySQL 5.1 -> MariaDB 5.1, MariaDB 5.2 & MariaDB 5.3 are compatible.
-MySQL 5.5 will be compatible with MariaDB 5.5).
+MySQL 5.5 is compatible with MariaDB 5.5 and also in practice with MariaDB 10.0).
 What this means is that:

 - Data and table definition files (.frm) files are binary compatible.